resonance

 If you are unsure on how to start drawing resonance structures for molecules or ions a good place to begin is with drawing out Lewis structures.
 A Lewis structure should show the positions of the valency electrons within the molecule or ion.
 So for the carbonate ion we have:

-How to draw resonance structures for the carbonate ion
+Detailed instructions on how to draw resonance structures for the carbonate ion

 Aromatic amines

-ammonia is a good base because it can use its lone pair to form a dative bond with a hydrogen ion from an acid
+image to show that ammonia is a good base because it can use its lone pair to form a dative bond with a hydrogen ion from an acid

-However aromatic amines, such as phenylamine or aniline are poor bases.
+However aromatic amines; such as phenylamine or aniline (C6H5NH2) are poor bases.
 In an aromatic amine the nitrogen atom is bonded directly to an aromatic ring, this means that the lone pair of electrons on the nitrogen atom can be delocalised through the aromatic ring and so are not readily available to form dative covalent bonds in the same way aliphatic amines can.
 This is outlined in the diagram below:

-aromatic amines are poor bases because the nitrogen lone pair are
+3d model to show how aromatic amines are poor bases because the nitrogen lone pair are

 The delocalisation of the pi(π) electrons will lead to the same problems we had above when trying to draw the structure of a benzene molecule.
 Delocalisation implies that the electrons are not in fixed positions so trying to draw molecular structures and bonds will not be possible.
 Instead we have to try and show the structure of aniline by drawing a series of resonance structures, shown below.
 Recall that the actual structure of aniline will be a mix or composite of all the individual resonance structures.